Sexual Reproduction in Flowering Plants

 Post fertilization: Structures and Events

-Events found are the development of endosperm and embryo and maturation of the ovule into seed and ovary into a fruit. i.e. ovule makes seed and ovary make fruits.
+Events found are the development of endosperm and embryo and maturation of the ovule into seed and ovary into a fruit. i.e. ovule makes seed and the ovary make fruits.

 Seed: The seed contains the future plant or embryo which develops as a seedling under appropriate conditions and the process is known as germination.